Control-enhanced quantum metrology under Markovian noise: Experiment

-Next we introduce how to experimentally measure the QFI for quantifying the metrology performance.
-In practice, we use the following Uhlmann’s quantum fidelity related equation \cite{cerezo2021sub} to equivalently measure the QFI instead of Eq. (\ref{QFI}), namely
+Next, we introduce how to experimentally measure the QFI for quantifying the metrology performance.
+In practice, we use the following equation related to Uhlmann’s quantum fidelity \cite{cerezo2021sub} to equivalently measure the QFI instead of Eq. (\ref{QFI}):